A firefighting camp for women and gender diverse communities.

 The recruitment process for Edmonton Fire Rescue Services is competitive, multi-stepped and extensive.
 Candidates who move successfully through all stages of the process are placed on an eligibility list for consideration to be hired as a firefighter.
-Advancement and placement is based on the applicant’s performances in each stage.
+Advancement and placement are based on the applicant’s performance in each stage.

 Due to Edmonton Fire Rescue Services' lengthy application process, among other reasons, we will be accepting applications for next year's recruitment cycle before finishing the hiring process for this year.
 This is a typical occurrence and consistent with hiring practices from previous years.
-Applications will be accepted between May 1 - 31, 2021 through the City of Edmonton Jobs page, for potential recruit classes to be hired the following year.
+Applications will be accepted between January 1 - 31, 2023 through the City of Edmonton careers page, for potential recruit classes to be hired the following year.

 You must upload the following documentation as part of your application.
 Documents from previous/other applications will not be considered.
 Please view/print this checklist of required documents prior to applying.
 Proof of enrolment will not be accepted.

 High School Diploma or equivalent

 Minimum valid Alberta Class 3 Drivers' Licence with Air Brake Endorsement (or provincial equivalent) - due at time of hire

 Plus, a minimum requirement of one of the following certifications valid at time of application:

 Certified 80 hours Advanced First Aid Alberta (AFA) OHS approved course or provincial equivalent

 Certified Medical Responder (MFR) — 80 hours AFA/OHS approved course

 Current Emergency Medical Responder (EMR), Primary Care Paramedic (PCP or EMT or EMT-A), or Advanced Care Paramedic (ACP or EMT-P) certification